rguske/rguske.github.io/post/elevate-your-cloud-native-journey-knative-the-vmware-tanzu-way-part-1-streamlined-installation-of-knative/index.md

 --ca-certificate /home/vmware/harbor01/ca.crt
 ```

-I skipped the relocation of the (standard) Packages for TKG and kept the pre-configured online package repository for TKG.
+I skipped the relocation of the (standard) packages for TKG and kept the pre-configured online package repository.

 ### Relocating Tanzu Application Platform Packages - Option #1